thanzawtoe888/ict720-project/README.md

 Repo for demo idea and code for ICT720 course 2025

 # Our members
-1. Than Zaw Toe
+1. Than Zaw Toe (SIIT,Thammasat)
-2. Narodom Yatnimit
+2. Narodom Yatnimit (KU)
-3.
+3. Duc Nhat Luong ( Institute of Science Tokyo)

 ## User stories
 1. As a **gymer**, I want to **know my limitation**, so that **I can stop at the right time**.